John Axford: Scouting report

 When Axford first entered the majors as the Brewers closer, he relied heavily (almost exclusively) on his power fastball, which is generally thrown around 96–98 mph, but can reach as high as 100 mph.
 Because of his height, the pitch is delivered on a downward plane, and is thrown with a peculiar arm snapping motion.
 Since then, his breaking pitches have become nearly as dominant as his fastball, and he now regularly throws a curveball at 79–80 mph with a sharp 12-to-6 break, as well as an 83–86 mph slider with a late, sharp break.

 Personal life

 Axford received a bachelor's degree from Notre Dame in film and television.
-An avid film fan, Axford correctly predicted 14 of the 15 winners of the 2013 Oscar awards, and all eighteen winners of the 2014 Oscar awards via his Twitter account.
-Selecting winners in all 24 categories of the 2015 Oscar awards, Axford successfully chose 17 winners.
+An avid film fan, Axford correctly predicted 14 of the 15 winners of the 2013 Oscar awards, and all eighteen winners in 2014 via his Twitter account.
+Making predictions in all 24 categories of the 2015 and 2016 Oscars, Axford successfully chose 17 winners in both years.
+In 2017, he improved upon this, making correct picks in 19 of the 24 categories at the 88th Academy Awards.
 Axford is involved in the annual Milwaukee Film Festival.